This American Flag Handprint Craft for Preschoolers is such a cute patriotic keepsake made using paint sticks!

 - Hot glue gun

-How to Make an American Flag Using Wooden Paint Sticks
+How to Make a Handprint American Flag with Paint Sticks

 Begin by placing seven paint sticks in a row (closely but not touching).
 Line up two paint sticks along the ends to ensure that they are even.
 If your paint sticks have measurements, make sure to make these the back of your flag.